For Ukrainians2026-03-19T13:53:51+01:00

-We help you to find a German city that matches your needs and preferences.
+We match you to a German city that suits your needs and preferences

-Re:Match is a small project piloting needs-oriented relocation.
-The project follows a very unique approach as it takes into account your needs and preferences as well as the capacities and profiles of welcoming cities in the question of distribution and relocation.
+Re:Match is a project which pilots holistic, data-driven relocation.
+The project follows a unique algorithmic approach that take into account your needs, preferences and competences, matching them to the capacities and profiles of welcoming cities for relocation.

-In 2023 and 2024, Re:Match matched Ukrainian protection seekers directly with German cities.
+In 2023 and 2024, Re:Match successfully relocated Ukrainian protection seekers directly to German cities.
 On this page you can find out more about our project and how it works.

-At the moment, registration is open for Phase III (2025-2026).
+At the moment, registration is open.
 Updates about information sessions will be shared on the Facebook and Instagram pages of Right to Protection (R2P).
 If you are unsure about your eligibility for the program, please take the quiz below!

 If you have any questions about the program, feel free to get in touch with our team!

 On this page, you can find detailed information about the project.
-Further questions are asked and answered in digital Q&A sessions (the available dates are announced at the bottom of this page).
-Only during these Q&A sessions you can schedule an interview appointment, necessary to participate in the programme.
-The interviews are carried out by our project coordinator in Poland.
-Thus, you should definitely sign-up for one of these sessions if you’re interested in participating in the relocation!
+Further questions are answered in online Q&A sessions.
+Only after these Q&A sessions you can schedule an interview appointment, necessary to participate in the program.
+The interviews are conducted by R2P Poland.
+It is mandatory to sign-up for an info-session if you wish to participate in the relocation!

-The interviews are the basis on which matches between protection seekers and cities are made.
-During your interview with our project coordinator, you will discuss your needs and priorities in person or digitally.
-You will also be asked to provide relevant information about yourself (and other people you want to be relocated with).
+The interviews are the basis of the data on which matches between protection seekers and cities are made.
+During your interview with R2P, you will discuss your needs and priorities in-person or online.
+You will also be asked to provide relevant information about yourself (and any family members you want to be relocated with).
 Meanwhile, participating cities are also asked about their capacities and needs.

-Based on the information you provided, the Re:Match algorithm calculates the best match for you.
-We will inform you about the result and provide you with more information on the proposed city.
+Based on the information provided by you and the cities, the Re:Match algorithm computes the best match for you.
+We will inform you about the result and provide you with more information on the matched city.
 You have the final say on whether you’d like to accept the match.
-The matched city cannot reject you.

-Upon arrival, the local authorities will provide guidance for registration and other paperwork for you to receive a temporary residence permit, financial support and so on.
-Now you can start to settle in your new city.
+Upon arrival, the local authorities will provide guidance for registration and other paperwork for you to apply for a temporary protection status, financial support and help you with your first steps in the city.
+Now, you can start to settle in your new city!

 Requirements